Is Paint Prep Really Important?

-Paint prep is not always the first thing that comes to mind when you look at tackling painting your home but proper paint prep is critical for a flawless paint job.
+Paint prep is not always the first thing that comes to mind when you look at tackling painting your home.
+However, proper paint prep is critical for a flawless paint job.
 So, what is paint prep?
 We’re so glad you asked!
-Paint prep is the process of preparing your home before you actually even take a paint brush to it.
+Paint prep is the process of preparing your home to be painted.
+This happens before you actually even take a paint brush to it.
 Paint prep is all about creating a clean, fresh canvas so that your paint products will properly adhere to the surface of your home.
-There are different paint prep steps you’d want to take for different projects and surfaces however, we’re going to take a look at the best paint prep practices for painting a standard Colorado home.
+There are multiple paint prep steps you’d want to take for different projects and surfaces.
+We’re going to take a look at the best paint prep practices for painting a standard Colorado home.

-When it comes to painting your home’s exterior here in Colorado there are a few things you’ll want to be hyper aware of.
-That means you should do a thorough inspection of the home before you begin the paint prep process.
+When it comes to painting your home’s exterior there are a few things you’ll want to be aware of.
+You should do a thorough inspection of the home before you begin the paint prep process.
 Things to keep an eye out for include but are not limited to; rotten siding or trim, loose nails, bare wood, flaking, bubbling, or peeling paint, as well as dirt and debris.
 We mentioned earlier that paint prep is all about creating a clean canvas so products can perform at their best.
-Paint prep may feel a bit tedious but it’s critical to getting the finished product you’re looking for.
+Paint prep may feel a bit tedious but it’s critical to getting the finished product you’re looking for and to creating a long lasting paint project.

 Replace Rotten Boards